About the GHPP

 Taking Global Responsibility

-In support of this, Germany actively engages in global health policy in a variety of ways.
-The GHPP complements the German Federal Ministry for Economic Cooperation and Development (BMZ) measures in development cooperation, the humanitarian assistance of the Federal Foreign Office (AA) and research promotion by the German Federal Ministry of Education and Research (BMBF).
+The GHPP complements measures undertaken through the Federal Ministry for Economic Cooperation and Development (BMZ) in development cooperation, the Federal Foreign Office (AA) in humanitarian assistance, and the Federal Ministry of Research, Technology and Space (BMFTR) in supporting research.

-Participating German Institutes: BfArM, BNITM, DZK, FLI, FZB, PEI, RKI
+Participating German Specialist Institutes: BfArM, BNITM, DZK, FLI, FZB, PEI, RKI

 Aim of the GHPP